mybluewebsite/Project_Milestone_1/README.md

 ### Project goals

-1. To create a website which was both responsive and fairly dynamic but also very simplitic.
+1. To create a website which was both responsive and fairly dynamic but also very simplistic.
 2. To showcase my skills in using HTML, CSS and Bootstrap only.

 ### Design choices